ishaandrade/stock-price-prediction/README.md

 # stock-price-prediction
-Predicting the future Tesla Stock Close Prices using various ML and DL models
+Predicting the future Tesla Stock Close Prices using various ML and DL models.
+This project is on-going